 INSTEX is a European payment system established in January 2019.
 Its purpose is to facilitate trade with Iran without breaching U.S. sanctions.
 According to AP News, with INSTEX acting as a middleman, it reduces the need for EU countries and Iran to interact directly.
 This is largely beneficial for EU companies since financial institutions working with them are hesitant to accept any funds originating in Iran, even for humanitarian trade that is formally exempt from sanctions.

 The U.K. foreign secretary has said that European nations founded INSTEX to “preserve sanctions relief for the people of Iran.”
 The sanctions have caused severe economic distress in Iran.
-Following the imposition of ‘the toughest ever’ sanctions, declined by around 60%.
+Following the imposition of ‘the toughest ever’ sanctions, the rial declined by around 60%.
 The production of oil, a critical Iranian export, fell from a peak of 2.8 million barrels a day before the sanctions to an estimated few hundred thousands of barrels after Trump imposed trade restrictions.

 Although European signatories pledged to uphold the nuclear deal – seeing the agreement as a significant contributor to global stability – experts claim INSTEX is unlikely to make a substantial difference to the Iranian economy.
 Upon announcing the formation of the system, U.K. Foreign Secretary Jeremy Hunt said INSTEX would only apply to food, pharmaceuticals and consumer goods – items that are not subject to U.S. sanctions.